Maeching Li Kao: Career

 During World War II and after, Li was on the staff of the China Institute, assisting Chinese students who were unable to return home during wartime.
 In 1963, during graduate school, she worked part time at the Community Psychiatric Clinic in Bethesda, Maryland.
 Later in life, she was an adoption specialist at the Montgomery County Department of Social Services in Maryland.
 In 1984, she wrote and published a cookbook on making Chinese food with a microwave oven.
 Her husband's work meant that she lived in Carmel, California, Washington, D.C. and Hong Kong during her adult life, before retiring to Florida.

 Personal life and legacy

+Maeching Li married writer, translator, and editor George Kao in 1946; they had two sons, William and Jeffrey.
+Kao became a United States citizen in 1951.